Introduction of Bootable CD

 Usually, we suggest you to keep the first default option.
 If you need to use the bootable media on multiple computers of different hardware configruations, (such as some computers do not support UEFI boot), you can select the second option for better compatibility.

 Here you have already made a bootable CD.
-Then, you can reboot your computer, and set the CD-ROM as the first boot device in BIOS settings.
-You can then access the operating system in the Windows PE disc, and realize backup and restore by AOMEI Backupper.
+Then, you can reboot your computer, and set the CD-ROM as the first boot device in BIOS settings and test if your computer can boot from the disc.
+Then, when something bad happens, you can perform windows 10 system image restore to different computer, even with dissimilar hardware.

 Making Bootable USB Flash Drive or USB Disk